ezsystems/commerce-documentation/docs/guide/checkout/checkout_features/order/order_splitting_for_multishop.md

 # Order splitting for multishop

-If there are products from the MAIN shop in the basket, The order is sent to the main shop ERP, and the basket data is modified.
+If there are products from the main shop in the basket, the order is sent to the main shop ERP, and the basket data is modified.

-By default this possibility is disabled for the shop, but it is possible to modified this in the configuration:
+By default this possibility is disabled for the shop, but you can enable it in `LocalOrderManagementBundle/Resources/config/local_order_management.yml`:

-`LocalOrderManagementBundle/Resources/config/local_order_management.yml`:

 ``` yaml
 #Enable or disable the possibility to split the order for multishops
 siso_local_order_management.default.order_splitting_for_multishop: false
 ```

-For the implementation of this feature event listeners are used.
+This option uses event listeners.

-## Listeners: `onExceptionMessage`
+## `onExceptionMessage`

-In order to split the orders, the exception "onExceptionMessage" is catch, that will interrupt the default process (sending to ERP).
+In order to split the orders, the `onExceptionMessage` exception is thrown that interrupts the default process (sending to ERP).

-New listener is created:
+A new listener is created in `Siso/Bundle/LocalOrderManagementBundle/Resources/config/services.xml`

-`Siso/Bundle/LocalOrderManagementBundle/Resources/config/services.xml`

 ``` xml
 <parameter key="siso_local_order_management.order_splitting.class">Siso\Bundle\LocalOrderManagementBundle\EventListener\OrderSplittingListener</parameter>